neutralinojs-community/awesome-neutralino/README.md

 - [neutralino-ext-bun](https://github.com/hschneider/neutralino-ext-bun) - A Bun-Extension.
 Bun is a blazingly fast and almost completely NodeJS-compatible JS Runtime.
 Easy to embed into your Neutralino App.

 - [neutralino-ext-node](https://github.com/hschneider/neutralino-ext-node) - A NodeJS Exentsion for NeutralinoJS.
+Node can be emebedded with all dependencies right into your Nutralino App.

 - [neutralino-ext-python](https://github.com/hschneider/neutralino-ext-python) - A low-code Python-Extension for NeutralinoJS.
 This turns Neutralino into a reactive Python GUI.